RitwickGhosh/Compressed_CNN_Radiology_Image/README.md

 #### Paper:
 [Distilling the Knowledge in a Neural Network](https://arxiv.org/abs/1503.02531)
 #### Result:
 The main cnn was VGG16 with accuracy 84%.
-The distilled model shows the accuracy of 87%.
+The distilled model shows the accuracy of 87% with 25x compression and 85% at 1189x compression.
 ### Hinton Regression (Distillisation)
 ![Hinton Regression (Distillisation)](Distillation.png)
 #### Discussion: